IversenCarpeNoctem/logo-switcher/readme.txt

 3. Navigate to **Appearance**, then click on **Customize** to upload your logo.
 Note that this will only add the logo to the login page of your website.
 To include the logo on your actual website, use one of the functions provided under "How to use".

 == Changelog ==

+= 1.2.2 =
+* Streamlined the process of uploading a logo
+* Updated translations

+= 1.2.1 =
+* Added functionality to see the uploaded logo directly from the plugin's settings page
+* Updated translations
+* Other minor improvements

 = 1.2 =
 * New options page located under the "General" settings, which allows you to easily switch on or off the logo on the login screen